Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: Broadband Tomographic Intensity Mapping

 Intensity mapping experiments measure a continuous spatial flux distribution, rather than a discrete sampling of emitting sources.
-Thus, rather than constructing a catalogue of objects, intensity mapping experiments produce maps of the sky in which the intensity of each pixel is associated with both resolved and unresolved sources.
+Thus, rather than constructing a catalog of objects, intensity mapping experiments produce maps of the sky in which the intensity of each pixel is associated with both resolved and unresolved sources.

 Broadband tomography \citep{Chiang_2019} is a technique for extracting the redshift distribution of emission from intensity maps in the presence of bright foregrounds.
-Cross correlating an intensity map with a spectroscopic tracer catalogue results in an estimate of the emission distribution in redshift.
+Cross correlating an intensity map with a spectroscopic tracer catalog results in an estimate of the emission distribution in redshift.
 Here we summarize the key features of this technique and refer the interested reader to previous work for more details.

+Our ultimate aim is to estimate the comoving emissivity as a function of redshift, $\epsilon_{\nu}(z)$, from the band averaged specific intensity, $J_Y$, measured on the sky.
+We build a model for $\epsilon_\nu(z)$, and forward model an estimate of the redshift evolution of $J_Y$, denoted $dJ_{Y}/dz$.
+We compare this forward model to the cross-correlation of the over-intensity observed in the map with a reference catalog and thus estimate the parameters of the model.

+To make this explicit, consider a field $X$ with coordinates $(\phi,z)$, where $\phi$ is the angular separation from some reference location $\theta$, and a spectroscopic tracer object.
+If the overdensity of spectroscopic tracer objects is represented by $\delta_r(\phi + \theta, z)$ (which is $1$ if a tracer object is located at a location $\phi + \theta$ and $0$ otherwise), then the cross-correlation is

+Subscripts indicate the two fields that are being cross-correlated.
+Subscript $X$ would be $\epsilon$ for the emissivity map, or $J$ for the observed band-averaged specific absolute over-intensity $\Delta J_Y$.
+Subscript $r$ indicates the reference emitter catalogue.

-We aim to estimate the redshift distribution in the band averaged specific intensity, $dJ_{\nu}/dz$.
-In the case where we have three dimensional information about the distribution of emitters, up to a factor of the band shape, the quantity $dJ/dz$ is related to the cross correlation \cite{Newman_2008} function through
+To relate the observable cross correlation to the comoving emissivity in redshift, consider the case where we have three dimensional information about the distribution of emitters.
+Then the comoving emissivity, $\epsilon_{\nu} (\theta,z)$, is given by

-where $\epsilon(\nu, z)$ is the comoving number density of UV photons, and $\xi_{j,r}(r, z)$ is the cross correlation function between objects in a reference catalogue at redshift $z$ and photons due to sources at comoving separation r from objects in the reference catalog.
-Equation~\ref{correlation_function_def} is interpreted as giving the excess probability of detecting such a photon.
-Though we do not have knowledge of $\xi_{j, r}(r,z)$, we can instead measure the angular cross correlation function $w_{j,r}(\theta, z)$ on the celestial sphere.
-Integrating $\epsilon(\nu,z)$ over the volume element gives

-where $J_{\nu}$ is the mean surface density of UV photons on the sky (possibly convolved with an instrumental response function).
-Combining Equations ~\ref{correlation_function_def} and ~\ref{surface_density} gives